VFScale: Intrinsic Reasoning through Verifier-Free Test-time Scalable Diffusion Model: Method

 where $\gamma$ is a hyperparameter and $t\sim\{0,\dots,T\}$.
-The first term $\max(0,\gamma-k_t)$ encourages that any three samples $\x_t$, $\x_t^-$, $\x_t^{--}$ have a positive (and larger-than-$\gamma$) slope of energy vs. L2 distance.
-The latter three terms encourage that the energy vs. L2 distance is linear, making the energy landscape smoother.\footnote {It is also possible to use more complex shapes than linear regression to regularize the energy landscape, which we leave for future work.
-Here we find that simple linear regression works well.}
+The first term $\max(0,\gamma-k_t)$ encourages that any three samples $\x_t$, $\x_t^-$, $\x_t^{--}$ have a positive (and larger than $\gamma$) slope of energy vs. L2 distance.
+The latter three terms encourage the energy vs. L2 distance to be linear, making the energy landscape smoother.

-\textbf{KL regularization.} In addition to $\l_\text{LRNCL}$ that improves \emph{performance-energy consistency}, we further include KL-regularization \cite{du2021improved} to further improve the energy landscape:
+\textbf{KL regularization.} In addition to $\l_\text{MRNCL}$ that improves \emph{performance-energy consistency}, we further include KL-regularization \citep{du2021improved} to further improve the energy landscape:

 where $p_{\theta,t}(\x)$ is the probability distribution of $\x_t$ at denoising step $t$.
 When optimizing w.r.t. $\l_\text{KL}$, it is essentially optimizing w.r.t. the sampling (denoising) process by shaping the energy landscape to make it easier to sample.
 The first term in $\l_\text{KL}$ encourages the samples $\x_t$ to have low energy, and the second term is maximizing the entropy of the samples, encouraging the samples to be diverse.
 Both terms allow better test-time scaling.
-Different from \cite{du2021improved}, we have this KL regularization on each denoising step $t$, and we employ a more accurate estimation of the entropy \cite{lombardi2016nonparametric}.
+Unlike \cite{du2021improved}, we have this KL regularization on each denoising step $t$, and we employ a more accurate estimation of entropy \citep{lombardi2016nonparametric}.